MilenaSuzumura/project-mysql-all-for-one/README.md

-# Project Mysql All For One
+# Mysql All For One

 Mysql All For One é um projeto focado em práticar a criação de dados, filtragem de dados e manipulação de tabelas utilizando o mysql.